rajivshah3/documentation/iot/0.1/nrf52/iota-projects/run-an-environment-to-tangle-app.md

 # Attach sensor data to the Tangle

-**In this guide, you run an application that collects environment sensor data and attaches it to the Tangle using Masked Authenticated Messaging (MAM).**
+**In this tutorial, you run an application that collects environment sensor data and attaches it to the Tangle using Masked Authenticated Messaging (MAM).**

 ## Hardware